 - Living or going to school in the Credit River Watershed

 - Returning to high school in the fall

 If selected for the program, your Crew Leader will pick you up each morning at 8:00 a.m. at a local high school and bring you to your work site.
 On Monday, training and orientation will take place at Terra Cotta Conservation Area.
-Tuesday through Friday are work days and projects and locations change each day so you have the opportunity to see many different areas of the watershed and learn about a variety of environmental restoration projects.
+Tuesday through Friday are work days.
+Projects and locations change each day so you have the opportunity to see the watershed and participate in a variety of environmental restoration projects.
 At the end of the day, your Crew Leader will drop you off at 3:00 p.m. at the same high school you were picked up at.

 - Solid close-toed shoes or boots